I led a workshop Tuesday at the Daily Local News in West Chester, Pa., for engagement editors in the Pennsylvania cluster of Digital First Media.

 I find this job to be incredibly exciting so far.
 I don’t know a journalist who doesn’t say that one of the reasons they love their job is because they get to meet new people and be involved in the community; this job is the ultimate opportunity to be intricately engaged with and inspired by my community.
 I love the creativity it allows, and I find the “uncharted territories” of a brand-new position motivating and invigorating. (more…)

 I am Digital Transformation Editor for Digital First Media.
 I also led community engagement for TBD.com.
 I have been an editor, reporter, writing coach, blogger and innovation coach for seven community and metro newspapers, most recently Editor of The Gazette in Cedar Rapids, Iowa.
 I spent three years doing research, teaching and writing for the American Press Institute.
-I have pursued my journalism career in 44 states, 8 Canadian provinces, Ireland, Venezuela, Mexico, Germany, Japan, Saudi Arabia, Ecuador and Siberia.
+I have pursued my journalism career in 44 states, nine Canadian provinces, Ireland, Venezuela, Mexico, Germany, Japan, Saudi Arabia, Ecuador, Siberia, France and Italy.
 I write about journalism and innovation (and sometimes other stuff) on my blog, The Buttry Diary.
 My wife, Mimi Johnson, and I live in Herndon, Va.
 We have three grown sons, two daughters-in-law and two granddaughters.